Ushijima the Loan Shark: Manga

 Written and illustrated by Shohei Manabe, Ushijima the Loan Shark was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from May 10, 2004, to March 4, 2019.
 Shogakukan collected its chapters in forty-six tankōbon volumes, released from July 30, 2004, to May 30, 2019.

 A spin-off manga by Yū Hayato, titled Nikumamushi Densetsu, began serialization on Shogakukan's Yawaraka Spirits manga service in February 2017.

 A spin-off manga by Ōdō Yamazaki, titled Gaiden: Ramen Namerikawa-san, was serialized on the Yawaraka Spirits manga service between December 2017 and May 2019.

-Another spin-off manga by Ōdō Yamazaki, titled Shōnen-in Ushijima-kun, began serialization on Shogakukan’s MangaONE app on January 30, 2023.
+Another spin-off manga by Ōdō Yamazaki, titled Shōnen-in Ushijima-kun, began serialization on Shogakukan's MangaONE app on January 30, 2023.

 A spin-off manga by Satoshi Sasasani, titled Naniwa Time Slip Aizawa-kun, began serialization in Shogakukan's Monthly Big Comic Spirits on April 26, 2024.
 The spin-off centers around Aizawa time traveling to the 90s.

-A spin-off manga by Youichi, titled Namerikawa-Gumi Yakuza Meshi, is set to begin serialization on Yawaraka Spirits on March 24, 2025.
+A spin-off manga by Youichi, titled Namerikawa-Gumi Yakuza Meshi, began serialization on Yawaraka Spirits on March 24, 2025.